Flying a drone while hiking & backpacking in parks, forests, and wilderness areas

 - If you’re taking photos or video for yourself or to show your friends, you’re a hobbyist.

-- If you’re a photographer who earns any kind of income with your photos and/or video (including bloggers & vloggers with advertising income) you fall under the “commercial” or “Part 107” rules if those photos or videos will be associated with your money-maker.
+- If you’re a photographer who earns any kind of income with your photos and/or video (including bloggers & vloggers with advertising income) you fall under the “commercial” or “Part 107” rules if those images or videos are associated with your money-maker.

 Updated May 19, 2017.